techpmsap/S4HC_Powerweek_2018/Day2/Exercise_01/Exercise_01.md

 ### <a name="deploy-to-local-scp"></a> Deploy the application to local SCP
 Before sending this package to Neo, you might want to test it locally to see if it's working fine or if it's matching all your requirements.
-SAP S/4HANA CP SDK does simplify this for you by another Maven command.
+SAP S/4HANA Cloud SDK does simplify this for you by another Maven command.

 1. Using the terminal window, go back to your project's root by entering